-Day 5 of ME Awareness week I am going to talk about the extra support our children desperately needs.
+Day 5 of ME Awareness week I am going to talk about ME Awareness Week 2019 – Extra Support our children desperately needs.

 Unlike healthy children, who go to school every day, children with ME or another illness can not have this luxury.
 C like many other children struggled and tried to carry on at school.
 Unfortunately, they can not cope due to the fatigue, the brain fog and pain plus many other symptoms.
 Causing them to crash and become bedbound.
 I was very lucky that our school worked with us trying different ways to help her manage school.

 Eventually we had to stop and we were given 1-2-1 tutors, on C bad days the tutor would work with C at home.
 On better days she would go into school for her tutoring.
 Giving her a bit of a normality to her education.
 Unfortunately I can not remember the last time C had a tutor session as she has been too ill.
 Her tutor still pops in one day a week just to say hello and let her know she is not forgotten.

 This in itself is heartbreaking as a parent of a child who was in the top groups in school, and who loved school.
 But what happens when they should normally be going into further education such as sixth form or college.
 For a healthy child they just progress.
 For a child with an illness it is a battle, that is so unfair.
 Why should we as parents have to battle and fight for just because our children have an illness.
 Are they not allowed education? should they be punished for being ill?

 It does not take a professional to understand that a child who is chronically ill, could be depressed.
 They have gone from normal life to being confined to their bedroom over night.
 They see the same people day in and day out, they see the same walls day in and day out.
 That is enough for anyone to become depressed.
 Do you know there is no services for children.
 I have asked Consultants and our GP and there is nothing.
 We were offered CAHMS, which we went to and was a disaster.